dgm9704/TIFF/README.md

 # TIFF
 A .NET library for handling Tagged Image File Format + related tests and tools

+Main goals are to

+a) read and show as much info as possible from any correct TIF

+b) read, modify and write baseline compliant files correctly

+## Caveat
+Not production safe for output when the file contains non-baseline tags.

+For example SubIFDS, Exif etc will most likely result in a broken file.

 ## Environment
 I use [Visual Studio Code](https://code.visualstudio.com/)